Fleur de Lis Hotel: History

 On September 14, 1872, the Mayor's annual banquet was held at the Fleur de Lis Hotel, by the landlord Samuel Prentice.
 The room was decorated with flowers and plants that were supplied by the Earl of Mountcharles, Captain Lambert, and Mr. Mount.
 Those that were in attendance were the aldermen and councilors, including Canterbury Mayor George Furley.

-In the 20-century, the hotel was used for various functions including city elections and for local society meetings.
-In 1906, postcards show photographs of the hotel's Coffee Room, lounge, and dining room.
 On September 8, 1910, Ben Twyman sold the hotel and several lots.
 At that time, there was still a livery stable in the back and the Fleur de Lis tap.

-The hotel was demolished in 1958.
-The three-story building that replaced it has two retail stores.
 Today, the Fleur de Lis tap is the home of the Cherry Tree Freehouse pub at 10 White Horse Lane.